craigbarratt/home-assistant-pyscript/home-assistant.io/source/_integrations/pyscript.markdown

 |day of week|0-6 (0 is Sun)

-Each field can be a `*` (which means "all"), a single number, a range, or comma-separated list of numbers or ranges.
+Each field can be a `*` (which means "all"), a single number, a range, or comma-separated list of numbers or ranges (no spaces).
 Ranges are inclusive.
-For example, if you specify hours as `6,10-13` that means hours of 6, 10, 11, 12 and 13.
+For example, if you specify hours as `6,10-13` that means hours of 6,10,11,12,13.
 The trigger happens on the next minute, hour, day that matches the specification.
 See any linux documentation for examples and more details (note: names for days of week and months are not supported; only their integer values are).

 When the `@time_trigger` occurs, and the function is called, the only keyword argument is `trigger_type`, which is set to `"time"`.